dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 * Date Published: The date that the app was made available to download.
 Publish date could show an app’s initial release or an app’s most recent update.
 * Status: The current installation status of the app on your device.
 Apps can show as installing, installed, and install failed.

-To see your apps go to the navigation menu, and under **Apps** select **Installed Apps**.
-If you're already on the **Apps** page, select the **Installed** tab.
 Use **Sort By** to rearrange the apps assignment type, publisher, alphabetically by name, or chronologically by publish date.
 Use **Filter By** to limit the apps you see by installation status.

+### Get to Installed Apps page
-If no apps are available, you'll receive a message that no company apps were installed.
+To see your apps, go to the navigation menu, and under **Apps** select **Installed Apps**.
+If you're already on the **Apps** page, select the **Installed** tab.
+If no apps are available, you'll see a message that no company apps were installed.

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).